minato1990/SPHPM_R_group/Week 1.md

 z<-outer(x,y,f)
 ```

-From she knows what she was doing to only god knows what she was doing :(
+From she knows what she was doing to only God knows what she was doing :(

 Reusable
 ========================================================